glpi-project/doc/source/modules/assets/tabs/virtualization.rst

 it is therefore impossible to make the link automatically.

-Several systems are supported, including HyperV, VMWare, VirutalBox, WSL, etc.
+Several systems are supported, including HyperV, VMWare, VirtualBox, WSL, etc.

 The only way to link manually a virtual machine to a physical machine is to attribute the *same* UUID to the virtual machine declared on the host and to the virtual machine inside GLPI.